dwarvesf/handbook/faq.md

 We also have the anonymous feedback form for those who're shy.
 Check the Woodland HQ message board.

+* I referred B. B already passed probation and finished his third month at Dwarves, why haven't I received a referral bonus?

+We want to ensure the quality bar so sometimes peeps will join the projects labeled as a shadow to learn under their mentor/lead rather than to officially deploy into the project.
+For these cases, you'll receive your bonus until B is fully converted into a full-time position at the project, and clients are charged for his/ her billable hours.
+For more information, you can check out [How We Hire](https://github.com/dwarvesf/handbook/blob/master/how-we-hire.md#referral).

 ---

 ## Do and don't